Mammography is radiography or x-ray of the breast, and is referred to as either:

 The wire has a small hook at the end that keeps it secure.
 When the localisation procedure is completed, the end of the needle is secured onto your skin with tape.
 You can put on your bra or, if you prefer, just wear a shirt or top.
 The wire will stay in place with normal movement - but you shouldn't swing your arm vigorously.

-MRI combines the use of a very strong magnet, radio waves and a computer system to provide detailed images of internal structures and soft tissue structures.
+MRI combines the use of a very strong magnet, radio waves and a computer system to provide detailed images of internal structures and soft tissue structures of the breast.
 The level of detail seen with an MRI is extraordinary compared with any other imaging modality.

 Electrical pulses are used to vary the direction and strength of the magnetic field, causing temporary magnetic realignment of atoms and molecules within your body.
 The machine's powerful computers can recognise the changes in the atoms as typical of organs and other structures within the body, building up a picture of the body parts.